Edition LLP22 - March 2022

 13.7.
 If you owe us any money at the date upon which you ask us to send any original documents, files or records to you or a replacement provider of services to you, we will not be obliged to do so until all of the outstanding amounts (together with any applicable interest) have been paid.

 14.1.
-If you are unhappy about any aspect of the services that we have provided, you should raise this initially with the attorney who is your main contact for that work.
-If that person is unable to resolve the matter to your satisfaction, you should then refer the issue – or ask that person to refer the issue – to the partner responsible for that matter or for your matters generally.
-Alternatively – or if the issue remains unresolved – you can make a complaint to our office manager partner.
+If you are unhappy about any aspect of the services that we have provided, you should raise this initially with the attorney or solicitor who is your main contact for that work.
+If that person is unable to resolve the matter to your satisfaction, you should then refer the issue - or ask that person to refer the issue - to the partner responsible for that matter or for your matters generally.
+Alternatively - or if the issue remains unresolved - you can make a complaint to our practice director.

 14.2.
 If you make a formal complaint - which we recommend that you do in writing - we will deal with this in accordance with our internal complaints procedure, a copy of which we will make available on request.